Large independent sets from local considerations: 2-density and local independence number

-\textbf{Remark.} This result seems to be the best one can get using random graphs, up to the polylog factor.
+\textbf{Remark.} This result appears to be the best one can expect to get using random graphs, up to the polylog factor.
 The polylog factor can likely be slightly improved compared to the above argument by using the $\mathcal{H}$-free process (see e.g. \cite{osthus-h-free} for more details about this process).

 If we replace $m_2(H)$ in the definition of $M(m,r)$ with $d_2(H)=\frac{e(H)-1}{|H|-2}$ the problem of determining $M(m,r)$ would reduce to the classical Tur\'an's theorem.
 Indeed, since the number of vertices is fixed, minimising $d_2(H)$ is tantamount to minimising the number of edges in an $m$-vertex graph with $\alpha(H) <r$ and upon taking complements we reach the setting of the classical Tur\'an's theorem.
 This is why it is natural to call our problem of determining $M(m,r)$ the $2$-density Tur\'an problem.
 Note that since $m_2(H) \ge d_2(H)$ the proposition also holds if we replace $M$ with $\min d_2(H)$.
 This essentially recovers the argument of Linial and Rabinovich \cite{L-R}.
 However, it turns out one can in many cases do much better by using the actual $2$-density.